 Nature seeking aside, St. Johann im Pongau is compact enough to walk around, kick back with locals and enjoy a coffee, and browse the wares of some local designers who have stores here – the city is an established shopping centre of the region.

-However, it’s the twin-towed Cathedral, Pongauer Dom, that takes centre stage – a symbol of the city that dominates in views from the ground to high pastures and which is said to be one of the masterpieces of the neo-Gothic architecture in Austria.
-The original, constructed in 1301, was replaced by the one standing today in 1855, rebuilt following destruction from a market fire.
+However, it’s the twin-towered Cathedral, Pongauer Dom, that takes centre stage – a symbol of the city that dominates views from the ground to the high pastures and is said to be one of the masterpieces of neo-Gothic architecture in Austria.
+The original, constructed in 1301, was replaced in 1855 with the one standing today, rebuilt after a market fire.
 The Annakapelle chapel is one of the oldest surviving buildings in the city, although sadly it wasn’t open when we visited.

 Eisriesenwelt – the largest ice cave in the world

-This incredible display of science occurs when cold air flows through the caves in winter, and the spring meltwater from the snow enters the fissures of the rocks and freezes into shiny, glistening stalagmites, glittering slides, layered walls and frosted tunnels.
+This incredible display of science occurs when cold air flows through the caves in winter and spring meltwater from the snow enters the rock fissures, freezing into shiny, glistening stalagmites, glittering slides, layered walls, and frosted tunnels.

 Things to Know About St. Johann im Pongau in Salzburg